What attribution means in marketing

 Implementing the OWOX end-to-end analytics system helped Doctor Ryadom change their marketing strategy.
 They not only saved money and time but also established a mutual understanding between the marketing and financial departments.
 In addition, they managed to increase the ROI of individual channels by more than 2.5 times and cut the cost of targeted advertising in half while maintaining the same sales volume.

 As you can see from practical examples, attribution brings real benefits to businesses.
-You can try an attribution model from OWOX BI free for 14 days.
+You can try an attribution model from OWOX BI free for trial period.

 - You don’t have to start with advanced attribution models that require a lot of time and investment.
 You can use services like Google Analytics or OWOX BI to familiarize yourself with one.